Alfresco/docs-alfresco/search-services/1.4/upgrade/migrate.md

 6. (Optional) If you have changed the `alfresco-search-services/solr.in.sh` or `alfresco-search-services/solr.in.cmd` file, you must restore it from your backup.

-7. Start Search and Insight Engine.
+7. Start Search Services.

-    > **Note:** To check what version of Search Services or Search and Insight Engine you have installed go to `http://localhost:8983/solr/`.
+    > **Note:** To check what version of Search Services or Search Services you have installed go to `http://localhost:8983/solr/`.

 ### Migrate Content Services 5.x with Search Services 1.3 or below

-There are two steps to migrating your installation from Alfresco Content Services 5.x with Alfresco Search Services to Alfresco Content Services 6.0 with Search and Insight Engine.
-First you need to upgrade to Alfresco Content Services 6.0 with Search Services, and then migrate Search Services to Search and Insight Engine.
+There are two steps to migrating your installation from Alfresco Content Services 5.x with Alfresco Search Services to Alfresco Content Services 6.0 with Search Services.
+First you need to upgrade to Alfresco Content Services 6.0 with Search Services, and then migrate Search Services to Search Services.

 > **Note:** You can't upgrade Alfresco Content Services 5.x using Docker Compose.